In huge Patagonia, there are plenty of different transportation options.

-The region’s towns are well connected by a network of buses, with frequent flights to larger towns from Chile’s and Argentina’s respective capitals.
+The region’s towns are well connected by a network of buses, with frequent flights to larger towns from the capital cities of Chile and Argentina.
 Chile’s long coastline, meanwhile, is served by an array of watercraft.
 For greatest flexibility, you can choose to explore Patagonia on wheels of your own, whether two or four.

 It’s crucial to remember that Patagonia is a vast, sparsely populated region of mountains, glaciers and pampas (grasslands) at the end of the world.
 Any trip here presents logistical challenges and requires careful planning.
 Since the region’s attractions are very spread out, and since where and when you go largely depends on what you want to do, here’s everything you need to know about getting around Patagonia by air, bus, boat, bicycle and car.